Question Types

 Note

 Display-only text for instructions, explanations, or section headers.
 No answer is collected.
 Supports dynamic references to show personalized information.
+Supports hints/instructions that appear as collapsible guidance below the note.

 Example uses: Instructions, explanations, headers, personalized messages